About the Bible

 - The congregation shall adopt a budget each year.
 The procedure for adopting a budget shall be as follows:

-- An initial draft of a budget shall be prepared by a finance committee.
-The finance committee shall include the church treasurer, the financial secretary, one trustee, one elder, one deacon and three members of the congregation at large, appointed by the church council.
+- An initial draft of a budget shall be prepared by a standing finance committee.
+The standing finance committee shall include the church treasurer, the financial secretary, one trustee, one elder, one deacon and three members of the congregation at large; appointed by the church council.
+The chairperson of the standing committee to be appointed by church council.
+Members chosen from among the congregation shall serve a maximum of four consecutive years.
+Terms to begin in February to coincide with newly elected church council’s first meeting.

 - The draft budget prepared by the finance committee shall be approved by the church council for submission to the congregation.